adobe/phased-testing/README.md

 </dependency>
 ```

+### Demo
+We have a standard demo that can be accessed through the [Phased Test Demo](https://github.com/baubakg/phased-test-demo).

 ## Phases
 Phases are directives at execution time, where we let the system know, in what way we want our tests to interact with an event.